kwon-young-jin/kwon-young-jin.github.io/_pages/reseach.md

 Friend or Foe?
 Bike-sharing and Ride-sharing in New York City
 - <b>YoungJin Kwon</b>, Agnes Yang, Sang-Yong Tom Lee, and Seung Hyun Kim
 - Presented at WISE 2019
-- Best paper award at <i>Post-ICIS KrAIS Research Workshop 2019</i>
+- Best paper award at Post-ICIS KrAIS Research Workshop 2019

 `Publication`